runningcode/fladle/docs/multi-module-testing.md

 ## Troubleshooting
-Fulladle isn't ready yet, but we'd love feedback.
+Fulladle might still have some rough edges, but we'd love feedback.
 Please join us in the [Firebase Community Slack](https://firebase.community/) with any feedback you may have.
 You can also file [Fladle Github issues](https://github.com/runningcode/fladle/issues).

 When filing a bug report, please include the Flank version number, the Fladle version number and the output of the following: